 Online marketing is a dynamic and increasingly complex advertising medium.
 There are numerous online channels for marketers to reach potential customers, including search engines, Internet portals, vertical content websites, affiliate networks, display and contextual ad networks, email, video advertising, and social media.
 We refer to these and other marketing channels as media.
 Each of these channels may involve multiple ad formats and different pricing models, amplifying the complexity of online marketing.
 We believe that this complexity increases the demand for our vertical marketing and media services due to our capabilities and to our experience managing and optimizing online marketing programs across multiple channels.
 Also marketers and agencies often lack our ability to aggregate offerings from multiple clients in the same industry vertical, an approach that allows us to cover a wide selection of visitor segments and provide more potential matches to Internet visitor needs.
-This approach can allow us to convert more Internet visitors into qualified leads or clicks from targeted media sources, giving us an advantage when buying or monetizing that media.
+This approach can allow us to convert more Internet visitors into qualified leads or clicks from targeted media.